Last Updated January, 2021

-If you won’t settle in the far, far east where tensions with Syria are seen on the ground or in the most conservative cities like Konya for example, then you shouldn’t worry about the safety.
+If you won’t settle in the far, far south-east where tensions with Syria are seen on the ground or in the most conservative cities like Konya for example, then you shouldn’t worry about safety.

-All big cities in Turkey where expats usually choose to live such as Istanbul, Ankara, Izmir, Bursa, Antalya are very safe.
+All big cities in Turkey where expats usually choose to live such as Istanbul, Ankara, Izmir, Bursa, Antalya, Bodrum, Fethiye, etc. are very safe.
 The entire Turkish coastline, including the Aegean coast and Turkish Riviera, is incredibly safe too.
 In the cities, you won’t see drunk people walking on the streets.
 City centers rarely have any homeless or beggars.
 Of course, there may be some dangerous neighborhoods to avoid (like those in Istanbul that I mention above).
 But if you stay away from them, you will be safe.

 In a lot of neighborhoods of Antalya, Alanya, Izmir, and even Istanbul, you can be walking in the middle of the night with children and be totally safe.
 We can leave our personal belongings on the beach, go swimming, and know that when we return, everything will be in place.
 The sense of community in Turkey is very strong and people help each other.

 Understand Turkey Better Through These Books

 People With Low Income Can Have a Good Quality of Life in Turkey

 Another point which I find extremely important for an average person who wants to move to Turkey is the quality of life here.
 And that you don’t really need to make a lot of money to be able to live comfortably, travel, eat well and simply be happy.
 Of course, the more you make, the more you can afford.
 But there is no need to be rich and famous to have a beautiful life.